MicrosoftDocs/azure-docs/articles/advisor/advisor-reference-reliability-recommendations.md

 ### Use Managed Disks for storage accounts reaching capacity limit

 We have identified that you are using Premium SSD Unmanaged Disks in Storage account(s) that are about to reach Premium Storage capacity limit.
-To avoid failures when this limit is reached, we recommend you migrate to Managed Disks that does not have account capacity limit.
+To avoid failures when the limit is reached, we recommend migrating to Managed Disks that do not have account capacity limit.
 This migration can be done through the portal in less than 5 minutes.

 Learn more about [Storage Account - StoragePremiumBlobQuotaLimit (Use Managed Disks for storage accounts reaching capacity limit)](https://aka.ms/premium_blob_quota).